hoodiehq/hood.ie/_posts/2015-03-06-fridge-gardening-tgif-60.md

 ---

-TGIF! – Thank Grohl, Gauss, Glob, Galileo and Science it’s Friday, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
+TGIF! — Thank Grohl, Gauss, Glob, Galileo and Science it’s <strike>Friday</strike>Wednesday \*cough\*, and again it's time for our weekly reading recommendations, prepared to help you get some good reading time on your weekend.
 As usually, they're curated for you by [Julia](http://twitter.com/juschm) and [Lena](http://twitter.com/lrnrd).
 Enjoy!

-Oh, and by the way: <b>our blog's RSS feed is back</b> – subscribe now on hood.ie or hood.ie/feed.xml to make sure you never miss a post! <3
+Oh, and by the way: <b>[our blog's RSS feed is back](http://hood.ie/feed.xml)</b> — subscribe now on [hood.ie](http://hood.ie) or [http://hood.ie/feed.xml](hood.ie) to make sure you never miss a post! <3

 ##Open Source